 Field-hunting tip

-Look in metamorphosed limestone adjacent to igneous contacts or in combustion metamorphic environments country — that is the host setting where portlandite typically forms.
+Look in metamorphosed limestone adjacent to igneous contacts or in combustion metamorphic environments country, the host setting where portlandite typically forms.
 If you start seeing calcite, ettringite, afwillite in float, you are in the right ground.
 Field specimens usually show a platy or foliated masses habit, so train your eye for that shape before scanning the outcrop.